Nashville Museums For Practically Any Interest

 It’s only open limited hours but this scruffy little museum is loaded with memorabilia of a bygone era.
 For a glimpse of JSS’s partnership with Vanderbilt University, watch this video.

 While there, drive a few blocks west; the columns of the I-40 overpass have been turned into an outdoor retrospective of the community’s many contributions to music, education, government, sports, science and health.

 If you don’t have enough of the Redheaded Stranger’s artifacts to fill a museum, you expand your horizons with items from Porter Wagoner, Ronnie Milsap, Faron Young and other famous friends.
 The general store offers all-things-Willie including t-shirts, hats, shot glasses, mugs and more.
 Save $2 off the $9.95 admission by buying your tickets online.

 Okay, it’s not a music museum but it kinda defies my established categories. if you loved the TV show, you’ll experience a variety of artifacts that the Duke Boys left behind.
 They’ve been scooped up by Ben Jones who played Cooter on the series.
 It’s conveniently located next to Willie’s Museum in the Opryland area.
 Here’s a surprise…it’s FREE.
 But they’d love for you to buy a souvenir or two.

 In addition to permanent exhibits, our world-class museum has played host to Masterworks by Michelangelo, Monet, van Gogh and many others, antique Italian automobiles, tapestries of ancient civilizations and an array of contemporary art.
 Visit the website for its current collections.
 The Frist also hosts activities for children, films and lectures.
-Free admission always to anyone under 18.
-During summer months, the museum is home to Frist Fridays, a series of free outdoor all-genre concerts with food vendors on-site.
+Adults: $15, Children under 18: Free.